sensible-hq/sensible-docs/readme-sync/v0/integrations/2000 - zapier/1000 - zapier-getting-started.md

 Take the following steps to connect Sensible to Airtable using Zapier:

 1. Sign in or create a [Zapier account](https://zapier.com/).

 2. Create a new Zap.
 For your trigger, search for and select **Sensible**.

 3. Take the following steps to connect your Sensible account to Zapier:
    1. Click to expand the **Trigger** section.
    2. Click to expand the **Choose account** section, then follow the prompts to connect your Sensible account.

 4. In the **Set up trigger** section:

    1. Select the **tax_forms** document type you created in the previous steps.

    2. Select the **Production** environment.

    3. Select the **Complete** status.

    4. Leave the default for the **Create Excel output** option.

-Note that if you select true for this option, you can access an `Excel Output` field in the following **Test** step.
-This field's value is a URL for downloading the extracted document data [converted](doc:excel-reference) to an Excel file.
+      **Note:** that if you select true for this option, you can access the extracted document data [converted](doc:excel-reference) to an Excel file in succeeding Zapier actions.
+For an example of using this option, see [Advanced Zapier tutorial](doc:zapier-tutorial-2).

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/zapier_1.png)